harness/developer-hub/docs/continuous-delivery/gitops/use-gitops/manage-permissions.md

 ### Step 3: Create resource groups in Harness

-Resource Groups in Harness allow you to group applications based on their labels.
+Resource Groups in Harness allow you to group your applications.
 Here's how to create them:
 1. Navigate to **Access Control** > **Resource Groups** in your **Project Settings**.
 1. Click **New Resource Group**.
 1. Name your group and click **Save**.